 Download Issue Brief

-- In 1960, one-third of the state budget went for transportation.
-Today, it is closer to 9 percent.
+- In 1960, a third of the state budget went for transportation.
+Today, it is closer to 9%.

 - The voters’ approval of Prop 1, which redirects half of the oil and natural gas production tax revenue from the Rainy Day Fund to the state highway fund, is a good start, but more work is left to do.

 - Counties must maintain existing roads, and there is a demand for new roads, but counties have limited authority to raise funding for road construction and maintenance and limited funding sources to draw on.

 - Counties maintain nearly half of all Texas roads, but of the $2.2 billion available for roads from the gas tax, only 0.33% percent ($7.3 million) is divided among the 254 counties of Texas.

 - In 2019, the Legislature appropriated $500 million in grants for transportation infrastructure projects in counties affected by oil and gas production.
 Identifying millions of dollars in need, over 200 hundred counties applied for funding.

 - Ending diversions from the State Highway Fund (Fund 6) could improve transportation funding by as much as $1.3 billion per biennium.